 2. Chicken Fricot

 Christina Allain is an Acadian from Bouctouche, a small town on the East Coast of Canada in the province of New Brunswick.
-Her bilingual blog , éclectique eats, explores food history and culture.
+She used to have a bilingual blog called éclectique eats, which explored food history and culture.

 ‘‘If there was one dish that could be called typically Acadian, it would certainly be Fricot’’ writes Marielle Cormier-Boudreau and Melvin Gallant in their A Taste of Acadie cookbook, in which we find an entire chapter devoted strictly to fricot.